 Smaller and midsize companies often combine the functions of managerial and financial accounting under one umbrella.
 Such accounting departments require an equal focus on both aspects to support the needs of the internal and external audiences that will consume the financial data.
 When the two accounting competencies are combined into one department, it is important for department leaders to possess the knowledge and skills specific to each area.

-In larger firms in the United States, managerial accounting departments assume the Financial Planning & Analysis (FP&A) function.
-FP&A Trends.com acknowledges that the FP&A function has always been around.
-Business Finance, Budgeting and Planning, Business Planning and Analysis, and Business Control are other names for FP&A.
+In larger firms in the United States, managerial accounting departments may assume the Financial Planning & Analysis (FP&A) function.
+Business Finance, Budgeting and Planning, Business Planning and Analysis and Business Control are other names for FP&A.

-The eight core competencies evaluated through the Certified Management Accountant exam (CMA) cover the broad spectrum of skills expected from today’s management accounting professional.
+The 12 core competencies evaluated through the Institute of Management Accountants’ Certified Management Accountant exam (CMA) cover the broad spectrum of skills expected of today’s management accounting professional.
+These 12 core competencies are separated into two parts, as follows:

 - Planning, Budgeting and Forecasting